RomGai/DP-IQA/README.md

 We recommend installing 64-bit Python 3.8 and [PyTorch 1.12.0](https://pytorch.org/get-started/locally/).
 On a CUDA GPU machine, the following will do the trick:

 ```
-pip install taming-transformers
+pip install transformers==4.31.0
-pip install clip
+pip install torchvision
 pip install ftfy
-pip install omegaconf
 pip install einops
-pip install torchmetrics
-pip install pytorch-lightning
-pip install kornia
-pip install diffusers
-pip install accelerate
+pip install scipy
-pip install rawpy
+pip install pandas
-pip install timm
+pip install sklearn
-pip install torchvision
+pip install onnxruntime-gpu
-pip install transformers==4.31.0
+pip install onnx
 ```

 We have done all testing and development using an A100 GPU.
-But for this demo, a 16G GPU is enough for testing with small batch size.
+But for this demo, any GPU that supports CUDA is enough.

 **Download dataset**